Gumberg Library Strategic Plan

 3. Access to Information: Gumberg Library will provide an expert level of service that enhances the discoverability of information and connects users to needed resources.

-3.1 Develop a functional, responsive and beautiful web presence for the library.
+3.1.
+Continuously develop a functional, responsive and beautiful web presence for the library.

 4. Special Collections: Gumberg Library will develop and preserve rare and unique primary sources and specialized collections curated by experts.

-4.1 Identify unique collections and materials for acquisition, particularly those reflecting the University mission or related to existing collection areas.
+4.1.
+Identify unique collections and materials for acquisition, particularly those reflecting the University mission or related to existing collection areas.

 5. Research and Scholarship: Gumberg Library will participate in original research and publishing efforts, make the scholarly activity of Duquesne accessible, and enhance the scholarly impact of the university.

-5.3 Develop and market expert services in support of specialized and emerging research and scholarly trends.
+5.3.
+Develop and market expert services in support of specialized and emerging research and scholarly trends.

-6.1 Develop mission-related community outreach programs, both on campus and in the local region.
+6.1.
+Develop mission-related community outreach programs, both on campus and in the local region.